leighmacdonald/gbans/README.md

 - Built using [Go](https://golang.org/) & [PostgreSQL](https://www.postgresql.org/).
 It has a built-in
 webserver that is safe to directly expose to the internet.
 This means its not necessary to setup MySQL, Nginx/Apache and PHP on your server.
 - Non-legacy codebase that is (hopefully) not a nightmare to hack on.
-Sourcebans++, while updated, is still very clearly a legacy PHP codebase.
-It uses no framework or real conventions, Still uses globals, Mixes PHP/JS code, Uses tables for layout.
-I am in no way trying to put them down, they have done a good job volunteering their time over the years, But i think its time to move on from this legacy stuff.

 ## Features